-We collected data on plant and pollinator abundance, richness, and composition at eight sites, four of which burned, in the Napa and Sonoma valleys of California (Figure 2).
+We collected data on plant and pollinator abundance, richness, and community composition at eight sites, four of which burned, in the Napa and Sonoma valleys of California (Fig. 2).
 These sites were located in oak woodlands in California’s Mediterranean climate within the perimeter of two 2017 fires, the Nuns fire which burned over 56,000 acres and the Atlas fire which burned over 51,000 acres.
 Fire severity was consistent across sites (Atlas Fire Watershed Emergency Response Team, 2017; Cortenbach, Williams, & Madurapperuma, 2018).
-We used a before-after control impact (BACI) analysis to study the changes in species richness, abundance, interaction network structure, and community composition as a result of fire (Schwartz, 2015).
-This BACI design controlled for the changes that all sites have experienced over the past 15-16 years and allowed us to focus on the impacts of wildfire on abundance, richness, and network structure purported to indicate community resistance: generality, nestedness, connectance, and modularity.
+All sites were located at a similar elevation.

 Sampling Timing: